xAbhidhar/kickstarter-projects/readme.md

 # Kickstarter Projects
-the project is to predict the success of a given kickstarter project.
+The goal of the project is to predict the success of a given kickstarter project.
 Given the dataset predict whether a kickstarter project will be sucesfull or not.

 # Problem Statement
 To detect whether a project will fail or not based on the features in the dataset.